wso2/docs-mi/en/docs/reference/mediators/script-mediator.md

     </table>

 !!!
 Note
-         The Script mediator now utilizes the GraalVM JS engine for language 'js'.
-GraalVM JS engine does not provide E4X support for XML.
+         The Script mediator now utilizes the GraalVM JS engine for the `js` language.
+The GraalVM JS engine does not provide E4X support for XML.
 For E4X support, you can use the Rhino engine.
-To use the Rhino engine, you need to specify the language as 'rhinoJs' in the Script mediator language configuration.
+To use the Rhino engine, you need to specify the language as `rhinoJs` in the Script mediator language configuration.

 ## Examples